zubkov-andrei/pg_profile/README.md

 (1 row)
 ```
 ### Building a report
-You can query _snapshots_ table to define snapshots numbers:
+You can query _snapshots_ table to get snapshots numbers and times:
 ```
 postgres=# select * from profile.snapshots order by snap_time desc limit 10;
  snap_id |       snap_time